 Electro valves play a key role in a myriad of projects, and it is common to wonder whether they should be driven by a solenoid or a motor.
 If you have ever come across this question, you are in luck: in this post we will explain when you should opt for one or the other.
-But first, we’ll clear up what an electro valve is and what types exist.
+But first, we’ll clear up what an solenoid valve is and what other types exist.
 Let’s get to it!

 An electro valve is an electromechanical valve designed to control the flow of a gas or fluid down a tube or pipe.
 They generally have two positions: open and closed.
 But just as with everything in life, black or white is not always the answer.
 Which is why proportioning electro valves that allow for infinite intermediate settings are widespread nowadays.